+DAVE BUJNOWSKI

-DAVE BUJNOWSKI Senior Analyst
+Senior Analyst

-Dave joined Baillie Gifford in 2018 and is a Senior Analyst in the US Equities team.
+Dave is an Investment Manager in the US Equities Team.
+He joined Baillie Gifford in 2018 and became a partner in the firm in 2021.
 Dave's investment interest is focused on markets and businesses in which a highly dynamic societal change or business model shift affects potential future cash flow in a monumental and underappreciated manner.
 Prior to joining Baillie Gifford, he cofounded Coburn Ventures in 2005, a consulting and investment company that studies monumental change in business, markets and society to better understand the powerful forces that shape investment opportunities.
 In his 13 years at Coburn Ventures, Dave was a Partner, primary clientfacing consultant, research analyst and portfolio manager of a long-short, market neutral hedge fund.
 He started his career in 1996, joining Warburg Dillon Read's equity research group as an associate semiconductor analyst before joining UBS's Global Tech Strategy team.
 Dave graduated from Boston College in 1993, where he majored in Finance and Philosophy.